ECN Brokers and News Trading

 Spreads and news trading

-The commissions in the table above are per lot per side and at some brokers can vary depending on volume traded.
+The commissions in the table above are per lot per side and, at some brokers, can vary depending on volume traded.
 The minimum deposit is for the ECN account types at the broker (there may be different minimum deposits for other account types at some brokers).

 ECN and news trading

-Ideally a news trade should be executed fast at the best possible price.
-When trading with a dealing desk broker, the trade may not be fast enough, there may be liquidity issues in placing an order and in all events the order has to clear the dealing desk, creating potential hurdles for some kinds of news trading.
-An ECN broker on the other hand, can in theory process orders fast, at the best possible price from the increased set of prices it receives, without dealing desk intervention.
+Ideally, a news trade should be executed fast at the best possible price.
+When trading with a dealing desk broker, the trade may not be fast enough, there may be liquidity issues in placing an order, and in all events, the order has to clear the dealing desk, creating potential hurdles for some kinds of news trading.
+An ECN broker, on the other hand, can, in theory, process orders fast, at the best possible price from the increased set of prices it receives, without dealing desk intervention.

-Some ECN brokers aim to provide rapid order processing by locating their trading servers in data centres and using technology such as fibre optical cables.
+Some ECN brokers aim to provide rapid order processing by locating their trading servers in data centres and using technology such as fibre-optic cables.
 To actually make the news trade, the trader can use the online trading platform provided, and the table above lists the platforms offered by each broker, all of which can be used by news traders.

-Before, during and after release
+Before, during, and after release

 News trading events may be divided into different phases covering before, at and after the data release

 Before the release of the potentially market moving news is a relatively flexible time frame, as major news releases can see 'pricing in' action for an extended period up to release.
 This can produce trends.
-However as the release approaches, then increased volatility may be seen.
-The more immediate time frame before release can be quite volatile, but still with trends perhaps visible on shorter time frames.
+However, as the release approaches, increased volatility may be seen.
+The more immediate time frame before release can be quite volatile, but still, with trends perhaps visible on shorter time frames.
 Closer to release, there may be a quiet time, but there can also be very strong volatility.

 The time of release can see the actual data being digested by the market very rapidly.
-Thus a very strong move may be seen up or down, especially if there has been a significant deviation from the expected value of the data and the real value of the data.
-However this move can rapidly change and oscillate in a very short time frame.
+Thus, a very strong move may be seen up or down, especially if there has been a significant deviation from the expected value of the data and the real value of the data.
+However, this move can rapidly change and oscillate in a very short time frame.
 Even if there has been a deviation, oscillation can happen, as the market deals rapidly with broader consequences of the data.
-Sometimes the result has been priced in to the extent that the market does not react that strongly (for example if there has not been a significant deviation from the expected and real value).
+Sometimes the result has been priced in to the extent that the market does not react that strongly (for example, if there has not been a significant deviation from the expected and real value).

 Fundamental analysis as used in news trading can have its own characteristics

-The time after release is also a flexible time frame, as it can cover the more immediate time after release, which may show moves counter to the original move at release or continuation of the direction of the move, and the next sessions where the market may show renewed reactions to the data.
+The time after release is also a flexible time frame, as it can cover the more immediate time after release, which may show moves counter to the original move at release or continuation of the direction of the move, and the next sessions, where the market may show renewed reactions to the data.

 How might the trader approach news trading

 One way to approach news trading is to examine an Economic Calendar, typically available on the broker's website or from the trading platform.
-This will show upcoming news releases normally with affected markets and expected values for the data (the actual values may and can be different).
-Thus the trader can pick a market and trade it on the news.
-The Forex market is open continuously during the week and therefore will be usually be ready to trade when the release happens, but the trader can choose other markets.
+This will show upcoming news releases, normally with affected markets and expected values for the data (the actual values may and can be different).
+Thus, the trader can pick a market and trade it on the news.
+The Forex market is open continuously during the week and therefore will usually be ready to trade when the release happens, but the trader can choose other markets.
 As noted above, there are different times to trade the news.
-The market may behave in an unexpected manner at any time, but around a news release moves can be amplified by volatility.
+The market may behave in an unexpected manner at any time, but around a news release, moves can be amplified by volatility.

 Are there other ways to news trade ?